 A short day but not easy by any stretch of the imagination as we tackle the highest motorable road in the world at 5350m.
 After enjoying the once in a lifetime scenery and taking the obligatory picture in front of the sign, we usually have some noodles or walk higher up the mountain for a celebratory shot of whiskey.
 For those who are game, we highly recommend switching your engines off and rolling all the way from the top to the hotel 43kms below in Leh.
 Rolling silently at speeds of up to 70km/h is a surreal experience and is a great way to reflect on the phenomenal adventure you’ve just been on.
 You will arrive in Leh in the afternoon with plenty of time to explore the many sights it has to offer.
 We have dinner and stay overnight at a hotel in Leh.

 FLY LEH TO DELHI( 1.5 hours)

 Time to board the flight back to Delhi and onward home.
 On arrival in New Delhi, we’ll transfer you to the hotel where you can have relax before catching your flight home.
-If you are staying on for a day or two, then explore some of the many interesting sightseeing options, for example: seeing old Delhi by bicycle rickshaw, exploring the spice market, India Gate, the houses of parliament, the legendary Red Fort, walk in Lodi Gardens and much more.
-Back on home turf you won’t be able to explain the scale of this journey; photographs and videos will fail to do justice to your adventure.
-Your memories of this epic adventure will stay with your forever.
+If you are staying on for a day or two, then explore some of the many interesting sightseeing options, for example: seeing old Delhi by bicycle rickshaw, exploring the spice market, India Gate, the houses of parliament, the legendary Red Fort, walk-in Lodi Gardens and much more.
+Back on home turf, you won’t be able to explain the scale of this journey; photographs and videos will fail to do justice to your adventure.
+Your memories of this epic adventure will stay with you forever.

 INSURANCE IN DEVELOPING COUNTRIES